NiVoodo/strapi-cloud-template-blog-a910cc16fb/README.md

-# 🚀 Getting started with Strapi
+# ­ƒÜÇ Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/dev-docs/cli) (CLI) which lets you scaffold and manage your project in seconds.